shakshin/oradev/README.md

 - Execute PL/SQL scripts
 - Compile PL/SQL packages, show erros if any and navigate to corresponding lines

-- Navigate through source code elements (procedures, functions, cursors)
+- Navigate through source code elements (procedures, functions, cursors) (ctags.exe binary is required to be located in your PATH)
 - Navigate through DB objects (packages, tables) and open sources for editing

 - Almost all database operations are implemented as separate thread tasks to  avoid IDE blocks while long-time database operations performing